IrtizaNasar/CCI-Diploma22/week3-loops/README.md

-Examples of loops arrays and conditionals for week three.
+# Loops arrays and conditionals for week three

+Working examples of all the things discussed in the class